akhikhl/jquery.sash/README.md

 Similar "mirroring" applies to vertical sash.

-This allows to implement (completely complex coding) the following layout:
+This allows to implement (without complex coding) the following layout:

 ```
 +--------+---------------------+---------+